derrod/legendary/README.md

 optional arguments:
-  -h, --help            show this help message and exit --base-path <path>    Path for game installations (defaults to ~/legendary) --game-folder <path>  Folder for game installation (defaults to folder in metadata) --max-shared-memory <size>
+  -h, --help            show this help message and exit --base-path <path>    Path for game installations (defaults to ~/legendary) --game-folder <path>  Folder for game installation (defaults to folder specified in metadata) --max-shared-memory <size>
-                        Maximum amount of shared memory to use (in MiB), default: 1 GiB --max-workers <num>   Maximum amount of download workers, default: 2 * logical CPU --manifest <uri>      Manifest URL or path to use instead of the CDN one (e.g. for downgrading) --old-manifest <uri>  Manifest URL or path to use as the old one (e.g. for testing patching) --base-url <url>      Base URL to download from (e.g. to test or switch to a different CDNs) --force               Ignore existing files (overwrite) --disable-patching    Do not attempt to patch existing installations (download entire changed file) --download-only, --no-install
+                        Maximum amount of shared memory to use (in MiB), default: 1 GiB --max-workers <num>   Maximum amount of download workers, default: min(2 * CPUs, 16) --manifest <uri>      Manifest URL or path to use instead of the CDN one (e.g. for downgrading) --old-manifest <uri>  Manifest URL or path to use as the old one (e.g. for testing patching) --base-url <url>      Base URL to download from (e.g. to test or switch to a different CDNs) --force               Download all files / ignore existing (overwrite) --disable-patching    Do not attempt to patch existing installation (download entire changed files) --download-only, --no-install
-                        Do not mark game as intalled and do not run prereq installers after download --update-only         Abort if game is not already installed (for automation) --dlm-debug           Set download manager and worker processes' loglevel to debug --platform <Platform>
+                        Do not intall app and do not run prerequisite installers after download --update-only         Only update, do not do anything if specified app is not installed --dlm-debug           Set download manager and worker processes' loglevel to debug --platform <Platform>
-                        Platform override for download (disables install) --prefix <prefix>     Only fetch files whose path starts with <prefix> (case insensitive) --exclude <prefix>    Exclude files starting with <prefix> (case insensitive) --install-tag <tag>   Only download files with the specified install tag (testing) --enable-reordering   Enable reordering to attempt to optimize RAM usage during download --dl-timeout <sec>    Connection timeout for downloader (default: 10 seconds) --save-path <path>    Set save game path during install.
+                        Platform override for download (also sets --no-install) --prefix <prefix>     Only fetch files whose path starts with <prefix> (case insensitive) --exclude <prefix>    Exclude files starting with <prefix> (case insensitive) --install-tag <tag>   Only download files with the specified install tag --enable-reordering   Enable reordering optimization to reduce RAM requirements during download (may have adverse results for some titles)
-  --repair              Repair already installed game by downloading corrupted/missing files
+  --dl-timeout <sec>    Connection timeout for downloader (default: 10 seconds) --save-path <path>    Set save game path to be used for sync-saves --repair              Repair installed game by checking and redownloading corrupted/missing files

 Command: uninstall